Inca Trail 5 Days, A Premium Collection Trek

 - Your own private guide, porters, delicious camp cuisine prepared by your personal cook.

-- Explore trail-side archaeological sites that only Inca Trail hikers have access to.
+- Explore trail-side archaeological sites that only Inca Trail 5 days hikers have access to.

 - Hike to Machu Picchu on mystical, stone-paved paths built by the Incas.

 - Enter Machu Picchu on foot through the Gate of the Sun, as the Incas once did.